Originally posted on December 24, 2021

 This isn’t one of those things to leave behind.
 It is something you have to work on constantly.
 What you can leave behind is that negative mindset.
 You know that mindset you get in when you think you are unworthy of something.
 You get caught up in being a negative Nancy and it is not good for your mental health.

-We have talked on the phone about her situation my situation and ultimately decided I am should make a Facebook group for those of us in this unique situation.
-Being we think our mom’s killed our dad’s.
+We have talked on the phone about her situation and my situation and ultimately decided I am should make a Facebook group for those of us in this unique situation.
+We think our mom’s killed our dads.
 It is not a normal topic of discussion.
 So someone has to put their story out to create this dialogue that it is okay to talk about this.

 Things to Leave Behind